• Share this on:

 Figure 2: Trade structure for outsourcing software development services in the European market

-Subcontracting for European service providers is your most realistic market entry channel.
 A provider that is similar to your company would be most suitable.
 Ideally, this company should design, develop, market, sell and maintain its own software products and offer IT services that are similar to yours.
-For software development, a European service provider is usually an Independent Software Vendor (ISV) in the target country.

-• trust
+• Trust;

-• interdependence
+• Interdependence;

-• a structured relationship (functions, tasks, communication and procedures)
+• A structured relationship (functions, tasks, communication and procedures);

-• potentially limited marketing visibility and market access opportunities for the subcontracted supplier
+• Potentially limited marketing visibility and market access opportunities for the subcontracted supplier;

-• no intellectual property (IP) rights, or a loss of IP rights for the subcontracted supplier
+• No intellectual property (IP) rights, or a loss of IP rights for the subcontracted supplier;

 Tips:

-A consultant/matchmaker is a person or company with many relevant contacts in a specific market segment or industry.
+A matchmaker is a person or company with many relevant contacts in a specific market segment or industry.
 As an intermediary, they are a “door opener” and not an agent to make cold calls or send cold emails.
-You have to properly inform your consultant/matchmaker about your company.
+You have to properly inform your matchmaker about your company.
 They speak with many potential customers and often create long lists of potential outsourcing providers.
 The more information they have on your company and the better they understand your capabilities, the more they can spread the word about you.

-If you work with a consultant/matchmaker:
+If you work with a matchmaker:

-• The consultant/matchmaker makes appointments with prospects for you;
+• The matchmaker makes appointments with prospects for you;

 • The presentation and sales process remains in your own hands;

-• The consultant/matchmaker usually has multiple clients;
+• The matchmaker usually has multiple clients;

 A retainer + success fee can be expensive.
 While the success fee depends on what the intermediary has delivered, you must pay the retainer (usually a fixed monthly payment) regardless of their performance.
 Together, they should provide a strong motivation for the intermediary to deliver: the retainer should be high enough to cover some of the costs, but low enough to encourage delivery.
 A properly drafted contract, by a lawyer, is a must!

 You also need to determine an exit strategy in the contract, with a clearly defined period after which the contract can be terminated without any further consequences.
-This period is usually not longer than three or four months, after which the contract will be evaluated and can be terminated or prolonged.
+This period is usually not longer than 3 or 4 months, after which the contract will be evaluated and can be terminated or prolonged.
 For this period, there should be clearly defined delivery expectations and targets for the consultant/matchmaker (such as the number of relevant contacts, meetings and leads).
 You could also negotiate a trial period.

 Tips: